lbr-stack/fri/README.md

 4. Open a pull request.

 ## License
-Please note that we distribute the CMake support under MIT license.
+Please note that we distribute the CMake support under Apache-2.0 license.
 Please note that third party libraries under `FRI-Client-SDK_Cpp.zip` are distributed under their respective license.
+See [NOTICE](NOTICE).

 ## Citation
 If you enjoyed using this repository for your work, we would really appreciate ❤️ if you could cite it, as it helps us to continue offering support.